how to embed google maps

 Folate Receptor Antibodies: A Hidden Link to Mental Disorders

-Russian Folate, or vitamin B9, plays a vital role in the functioning of the body.
+[Russian translation] Folate, or vitamin B9, plays a vital role in the functioning of the body.
 It is essential for the synthesis of DNA and RNA, regulates methylation, and supports normal cell growth and development.
 A deficiency of folate in the brain can lead to serious consequences, including cognitive and neurological disorders.
 Upon consumption, folates are absorbed in the intestine and transported to various organs via the folate receptor alpha (FRα).
-Under normal conditions, the folate le...
+Under normal conditions,...

 Read More